NephyMephy/NCBA-mp3/README.md

 # NCBA-mp3

-NCBA-mp3 downloads drum major competition audio files with a renaming function from a Google Sheet saved as a CSV, featuring a simple graphical user interface (GUI) for ease of use.
+NCBA-mp3 downloads drum major competition audio files with a renaming function a CSV formatted by NCBA, featuring a simple graphical user interface (GUI) for ease of use.

 ## Prerequisites
 - Python >= 3.12.9 (Older versions may work, but this is recommended)